single-right-quote/httpd.execline/README.md

 `-fallback` which takes effect if there is no store for that domain (or that specific resource; see `overrides` below).

-(there is presently no mechanism for combining a more specific match for headers with a less specific one; you cannot combine unique headers for a resource on `my-cool-web.site` with the default headers for `my-cool-web.site, not to mention also with `-fallback`. but this functionality is probably well worth adding.)

 in subfolders matching hostnames, files named after a header should contain the contents of that header. a personal site heavily associated with a mastodon account would perhaps add a file